 Like everyone else, the COVID pandemic upended our expectations for 2020, but it’s still been a good year for exploration and engagement.
 Here is a short list of some of what we accomplished in the past 11 months.

-- Expanded our expert community by approximately two dozen additional Founding Member experts and recommencing regular engagement with these experts.
-We now have 65 Founding Members on three continents and in six countries.
+- Expanded our expert community by approximately two dozen additional Founding Expert experts and recommencing regular engagement with these experts.
+We now have 65 Founding Experts on three continents and in six countries.

-- Published our Newsletter every month including over two dozen feature articles written mainly by our Founding Members.
+- Published our Newsletter every month including over two dozen feature articles written mainly by our Founding Experts.

 - Held our first ever board retreat in January which led to a focus on educating faith networks of tech workers and other faith leaders on particular faith traditions can strengthen development and consideration of personal ethics and practice around AI-powered technologies.

 - Developed the beginning of a digital curriculum on faith considerations around AI and tried out the first class with a local congregation with more to come.